-The trustees of the Boardman Tasker Charitable Trust invite publishers to make submissions for the 2017 Boardman Tasker Award.
-Please note there are changes to the 2017 Rules so please read the full rules before making any submissions.
+The trustees of the Boardman Tasker Charitable Trust invite publishers to make submissions for the 2019 Boardman Tasker Award.
+Please read the full rules before making any submissions.

 Books with mountain, not necessarily mountaineering, theme whether fiction, non-fiction, drama or poetry, written in the English language (initially or in translation) will be eligible.
 The entry must be in book format, and not in the format of a magazine or other periodical or anthology.